antijingoist/open-dyslexic/README.md

 If you are looking for the source file, it is the .ttf file.
 Also, I am not packaging this as an EXE file.

-You should not have downloaded this as an exe.
-You may get spyware. :( If you were compelled to pay for this font, ask for a refund.
+You should not have downloaded this as an exe: You may get spyware. :( If you were compelled to pay for this font, ask for a refund.
 This font is provided at no charge.
 Donations are cool though. :)

 Places I've officially uploaded the latest stable versions to are dafont.com and http://dyslexicfonts.com